 Use the WICED kit to Post Data to httpbin.org

-Copy/Run a project to POST data to httpbin.org using the WICED WiFi kit.
+Copy and then run a project to POST data to httpbin.org using the WICED WiFi kit.
 The resource is /anything.
 The steps are:

 Copy the project from ww101key/07b/05_httpbin_post to your project location.